Statistical Basics for PhD Students

 Sub-modules at the beginning of the summer semester

-S2 Introduction to Inference Statistics (28.03.2019) This sub-module introduces basic concepts of probability theory on which statistical modelling is based.
+S2 Introduction to Inference Statistics (03.04.2020) This sub-module introduces basic concepts of probability theory, on which statistical modelling is based.
 Most important theoretical distributions (normal distribution, test distributions), calculation of confidence intervals and testing of statistical hypotheses are explained or repeated, t-tests are considered.

-S5 Introduction to Design of Experiments (02.04.2019) The sub-module gives an overview of questions of experimental design.
-Principles of design of experiments: Randomization, replication and blocking are explained.
-Most important test designs: completely randomized design, block design, split-plot design and their statistical analysis based on appropriate linear models are treated.
+S5 Introduction to Design of Experiments (08.04.2020) The sub-module gives an overview of questions of experimental design.
+Principles of design of experiments: Randomisation, replication and blocking are explained.
+Most important test designs: completely randomised design, block design and their statistical analysis based on appropriate linear models are treated.
 Furthermore, the planning of sample sizes for experiments will be addressed.

 Sub-modules at the end of the summer semester

-W1 Analysis of Variance with R (23.09.2019) In this sub-module, the most important aspects of inference are repeated by means of variance analyses and their application in R is discussed.
+S6 Analysis of Variance with R (25.09.2020) In this sub-module, the most important aspects of inference are repeated by means of variance analyses and their application in R is discussed.
 Multifactorial experiments are considered, in particular the interactions are discussed.
 Special features of the statistical analysis of unbalanced design are discussed; Type I, Type II and Type III of sum of squares are explained.

-W2 Linear and nonlinear regression in R (24.09.2019) This sub-module addresses the most important aspects of the relationships between numerical variables.
+S7 Linear and nonlinear regression in R (02.10.2020) This sub-module addresses the most important aspects of the relationships between numerical variables.
 The basics of linear and nonlinear models and their application in R are discussed

-W3 Linear Models with R (25.09.2019) This sub-module repeats basic aspects of linear models and their application in R. In particular, the use and interpretation of different variable types as covariables is discussed.
+S8 Linear Models with R (09.10.2020) This sub-module repeats basic aspects of linear models and their application in R. In particular, the use and interpretation of different variable types as covariables is discussed.
 In addition, models with repeated measurement are treated.
 Mixed models are introduced.

-W4 Nonparametric Statistics with R (26.09.2019) In this sub-module non-parametric methods and their applications are considered.
+S9 Nonparametric Statistics with R (16.10.2020) In this sub-module non-parametric methods and their applications are considered.
 Non-parametric alternatives for testing the differences of two or more groups, as well as relationships of variables, are discussed.
 Permutation tests are introduced.

-W5 Inferential Statistics for Categorical Data in R (27.09.2019) This sub-module focuses on the evaluation of nominal data.
-Evaluation of contingency tables and Chi2- metrics is discussed, permutation tests are explained.
+S10 Inferential Statistics for Categorical Data in R (23.10.2020) This sub-module focuses on the evaluation of nominal data.
+Evaluation of contingency tables and Chi2-metrics is discussed, permutation tests are explained.
 The logistic regression is introduced.

 Admission requirements: Students of GFA, other PhD students if free places are available

 Your registration for courses and workshops offered by the GFA is binding.
-If you want to cancel your registration later than three weeks prior to the workshop start date, you have to provide a physician's note, otherwise you will be barred from registering for GFA courses for the period of one year.
+If you want to cancel your registration later than three weeks prior to the workshop start date, you have to provide a physician's note.
+A late deregistration without a reason for illness is only possible with the consent of the first supervisor.
+If non of these two conditions is met, you will be barred from registering for GFA courses for the period of one year.

 To earn credits for a workshop/course, you must not miss more than 10% of total contact hours.
 In most cases, this will be less than a day.
 If it is inevitable that you miss more than a whole day, please notify us well in advance (at least one week).